 \subsection{Simulating MIRI Emission Observations}

 We simulate a collection of planets based on the preliminary ``Targets Under Consideration'' (TUC) list\footnote{\url{https://outerspace.stsci.edu/pages/viewpage.action?pageId=257035126}} planned for the survey programme proposed by \citet{redfield2024report}.
-We added TRAPPIST-1 b and TRAPPIST-1 c to this list for comparison with existing observations of these planets, ranked the list by the signal-to-noise ratio in the MIRI F1500W bandpass, and retained only the top 30 targets by this metric for ease of presentation.
-As the omitted targets span a similar range of equilibrium temperatures but have greater observational uncertainty, their modelled emission does not reveal any opportunities for identifying atmospheres that are not present in the list of retained planets with smaller observational uncertainty.
+We added TRAPPIST-1 b and TRAPPIST-1 c to this list for comparison with existing observations, ranked the list by MIRI F1500W SNR, and retained the top 30 targets by this metric.
+The omitted targets span a similar range of equilibrium temperatures as the top 30 targets, but have greater observational uncertainty.

-We convert the planetary spectra of the bare rock and atmosphere models to observations in the MIRI 1500W and 1280W filters, following the method in \citet{luger2017planet}.
-We use the estimated eclipse SNR from \citet{luger2017planet} to estimate the uncertainty on any simulated eclipse measurements.
-We also calculate the uncertainty on each point in a simulated phase curve observed with either of these filters, following the method of \citet{luger2017planet}\footnote{\url{https://github.com/rodluger/planetplanet}}.
-We found that these simple estimates underestimated the uncertainty on real measurements \citep[e.g.,][]{greene2023thermal,zieba2023no}, so we scaled up our estimated errors on both the simulated eclipses and phase curves by $50\%$ to match the real uncertainty.
+We convert the planetary spectra of the bare-rock and atmosphere models to observations in the MIRI 1500W and 1280W filters, following the method in \citet{luger2017planet}.
+We use the estimated eclipse SNR from \citet{luger2017planet} to estimate the uncertainty of eclipse measurements (so our plots show $1\sigma$ error bars).
+We calculate later the uncertainty on each point in a simulated phase curve observed with either of these filters, following the method of \citet{luger2017planet}\footnote{\url{https://github.com/rodluger/planetplanet}}.
+We found that these simple estimates underestimated the uncertainty on real measurements \citep[e.g.,][]{greene2023thermal,zieba2023no}, so we conservatively scaled up our estimated errors on both the simulated eclipses and phase curves by $50\%$ to match the real uncertainty.

-We simulate phase curves by modelling the day-side and night-side emission due to two separate 1D atmospheric models, with $25\%$ of the day-side heating redistributed to the night-side.
-We define the heat redistribution in this way \citep[rather than the $f$ parameter defined in][]{hansen2008absorption}, in order to refer directly to the heating applied to each of the 1D models.
-We set the resulting emission from the day-side and night-side columns as the maximum and minimum of a sinusoidal phase curve with its peak at zero phase (secondary eclipse).
-To be conservative about the achievable precision, we simulate a single orbit; in reality, a longer period would be measured to include two secondary eclipses.
-We then add simulated noise calculated with the method above, and fit a first-order Fourier series $F_{P} = F_{\mathrm{amp}} \sin(\phi + F_{\mathrm{shift}}) + F_{\mathrm{mean}}$ using \textit{PyMC} \citep{abril2023pymc}, where $F_{\mathrm{amp}}$, $F_{\mathrm{mean}}$, and $F_{\mathrm{shift}}$ are free parameters.
-We do not include the transit and eclipse in this simulated phase curve or fitting process.